 - Cramps in the leg

-In more severe cases, one might observe the following symptoms:
+In more severe cases, one might observe the following DVT symptoms and signs:

 - Coughing up blood